DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/appearance-customization/conditional-formatting.md

 * **Gradient Ranges** - Apply formatting using gradient color scales.
 * **Bar** - Visualizes numeric values as bars.
 You can also color bars corresponding to positive and negative values using different colors.
 * **Bar Color Ranges** - Visualize numeric values as bars.
 Values within a range display a specific color.
 * **Bar Gradient Ranges** - Visualize numeric values as bars.
-Values within a range display a specific color.
+Values within a range display a specific bar gradient.

 Format conditions that can be applied to different data item types are as follows:
 * numeric